Intersil-Renesas provides an isolation barrier made using Giant Magneto Resistive (GMR) technology

 Intersil-Renesas’ digital isolators aid in the design of discrete isolated power supply designs as well as isolated serial communications interfaces.
 These isolators represent the highest data rate isolators available for radiation tolerant applications.

-Their isolation barrier is made using Giant Magneto Resistive (GMR) technology which provides superior isolation and radiation tolerance with lower dynamic current consumption; unlike transformer based isolator technology, there are no EMI concerns; and, GMR is superior to optocoupler based isolators, as the optics in the optocouplers are susceptible to “greying” or clouding over time due to radiation.
+Their isolation barrier is made using Giant Magneto Resistive (GMR) technology which provides superior isolation and radiation tolerance with lower dynamic current consumption; unlike transformer-based isolator technology, there are no EMI concerns; and, GMR is superior to optocoupler-based isolators, as the optics in the optocouplers are susceptible to “greying” or clouding over time due to radiation.

 The two most significant advantages are the much larger output signal GMR provides, and the high economics of scale this technology enables.
 Because GMR technology is compatible with integrated circuit technology, it allows for the design of monolithic GMR devices to be included as part of the chip package.
 This results in smaller, faster, and more precise devices, such as digital and analog isolators and sensors.

 The electric resistivity of GMR materials depends on the relative magnetic alignment of the pinned and free ferromagnetic layers, which are separated by a non-magnetic, conducting spacer.
-Electrons scatter more frequently when their quantum spin differs from the magnetic orientation of the layer through which they are traveling.
+Electrons scatter more frequently when their quantum spin differs from the magnetic orientation of the layer through which they are travelling.
 Thus, GMR is a type of spintronics, harnessing the spin of electrons rather than their charge.

 If the magnetic moments of the ferromagnetic layers are in opposing directions (Figure 1), electron scattering is maximized and resistance is at its highest.
 If the magnetic moments of the two layers are aligned, (Figure 2), electron scattering is minimized and resistance is at its lowest.